 Expanding out from the famous 300 acres of gardens is another 750 acres of landscaped park and deer park.

-Ask people about Stowe, and most people would describe an iconic view, their favourite temple or a memory they have.
-Not many know about the 750 acres of parkland that surround the gardens.
-Just like the gardens they shelter, there are extensive areas of of man-made landscaping.
+Ask people about Stowe and most people would describe an iconic view, their favourite temple or a memory they have.
+Not many have explored the 750 acres of parkland that surround the gardens.
+Just like the gardens they surround, there are extensive areas of of man-made landscaping.
 Making use of trees, hills and lakes to manipulate the views.
 Grand avenues, secluded woods and monuments dot the parkland with areas created by 'Capability' Brown.
 Hidden treasures lie within and many are easy to miss on a visit to the gardens.

 Whilst most visitors start their day through Bell Gate and into the centre of the ha-ha bordered gardens, a small path slips off to the right, allowing you to explore the vast parkland.